OctopusDeploy/OctoProduct/chapter3/index.md

 ## Seamless deployments

-Deploying new versions of your applications inevitably means taking the previous version offline and directing traffic to the new version.
+Deploying new versions of your applications inevitably involves taking the previous version offline and directing traffic to the new version.
 Ensuring end users are not adversely affected during this cutover requires some planning.

 A logical solution is to perform public facing deployments at a time when end users are unlikely to be using the applications.
 If your customers are located in a similar timezone, deploying new versions of your application in the middle of the night effectively results in a seamless experience for end users.